-The Authority is reviewing and consulting on its Tire Performance Audit Procedure.
+Between April 1 and 30, 2021, the Authority reviewed and consulted on its Tire Performance Audit Procedure.
 The procedure is used to verify the tire collection and management (reuse, retreading or processing) performance data that producers, or producer responsibility organizations (PROs) working on their behalf, are required to submit to the Authority annually.
 Review the Tire Performance Audit Procedure.

 The Tire Performance Audit Procedure was developed in consultation with stakeholders in 2019, ahead of the first performance reporting year for tires in 2020.
-The Authority is now reviewing the procedure to ensure it reflects the most up to date information and any lessons learned from the first reporting year.
+The Authority reviewed the procedure in 2021 to ensure it reflects the most up to date information and any lessons learned from the first reporting year.

-The Authority is consulting on changes to the procedure directly with those affected by the procedure, including PROs and their auditors.
+The Authority consulted on changes to the procedure directly with those affected by the procedure, including PROs and their auditors.

-All feedback received during the consultation will be considered by the Authority.
+All feedback received during the consultation will be considered by the Authority while finalizing the procedure.
 The updated procedure will be posted to the Authority’s website, as well as a report summarizing the consultation process and stakeholder feedback.